realpython/list-of-python-api-wrappers/readme.md

 **Observations and notes:**

  + **2014/09/07:**
-   - based on tmdbsimple, with implementation changes (meanwhile alterady present in tmdbsimple)
+   - based on tmdbsimple, with implementation changes (meanwhile already present in tmdbsimple)

 ##### themoviedb themoviedb.org wrapper for api v3